ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+mouth is sore ; enlarge the wound,
+or better, cut out the part without
+delay; hold the wounded parts us
+long as can be borne to a but coal or
+end of a cigar.
 Smother fire with carpets etc.;
 water will often spread burning oil
 and increase danger.
 Before passing